 A Just Economy for All

 Workers in Los Angeles lose $1.4 billion each year to wage theft.
-As a result of these injustices, low-income individuals and their families (predominantly of color) face food insecurity, experience health problems, and endure unfit housing conditions.
-To address this, KIWA integrates low-wage worker organizing and leadership development with policy change.
+Statewide, the loss is even more staggering.
+As a result of these injustices, working people and their families in low-wage jobs, a majority of whom are immigrants and/or people of color, face food insecurity, experience health problems, and endure unfit housing conditions.
+To address this, KIWA integrates worker organizing and leadership development with policy change.
 In doing so we are building power in our communities to challenge these conditions and the policies that tolerate and perpetuate them.